 I’ve worked with Oracle databases for many years, and during this time I have seen code written by lots of different people.
-One thing I have noticed is that with few exceptions, people who started working with Oracle many years ago tend to write joins in some way and people newer to the database do it in a different way, so there are 2 predominant syntaxes used.
-However, there are at least 2 more ways to code inner joins which leaves us with 4 different methods to achieve the same thing (not all of them applicable in all cases).
+One thing I have noticed is that with few exceptions, people who started working with Oracle many years ago tend to write an inner join in some way and people newer to the database do it in a different way, so there are 2 predominant syntaxes used.
+However, there are at least 2 more ways to code an inner join which leaves us with 4 different methods to achieve the same thing (not all of them applicable in all cases).
 Let’s take a look at them.

 This is the one most “old” Oracle developers tend to use, and the reason for that is that it was the only possible way to do it before version 9i.